Frequently Asked Questions

 What do I need to bring?

-For a full list of essential and recommended items please refer to the packing list on the tour page.
+Aussie Camino for a full list of essential and recommended items please refer to the packing list on the tour page.
 Packing the right gear will greatly enhance your enjoyment of the walk.

 You will carry your own day pack containing up to 2 litres of water, a weather proof jacket, extra layers, lunch and any personal items like medication etc.